Chandrasekharsahu17/Data_eng/Month1_Final_Checklist.md

 -----

-*📌 Come back every day.
-Bring your notebook.
-I review, score, and give you the next day.*
+*📌 Send your completed notebook each day.
+I review, score, and send you the next one.*
 *🧪 Tests on Day 10, 20, 30 — no skipping.*
-*💪 You’ve got this — Day 1 done, 29 to go!*
+*💪 Day 2 done — momentum is building.
+Keep going!*